 How did the Seeds for this Project Get Planted?

 This project began last spring under the direction of Hocking College's Farm Manager, Dan Kneier.
-Assisted by the College's Agroecology Program Manager, Shawn Kidd, Kneier began the process of transforming an abandoned 50 by 50 plot of land behind TCC into a working garden.
+Assisted by Hocking College Farm Manager, Daniel Kneier, they began the process of transforming an abandoned 50 by 50 plot of land behind TCC into a working garden.

 According to Kneier, the clean up process took four weeks to complete and required him to invest 15-20 hours each week.